VisionEval/VisionEval-Docs/docs/04-inputs.md

-Once VisionEval model has been installed, a directory with sample data will be available within the model directory (e.g., `../models/VERSPM/` where `..` refers to the parent directory of the unzipped installer file).
+Once a VisionEval model has been installed, a directory with sample data will be available within the model directory (e.g., `../models/VERSPM/` where `..` refers to the parent directory of the unzipped installer file).
+See VisionEval walkthrough files for instructions on installng sample models.

 The model directory serves the dual purposes of providing sample data and a template for local modification to other locations.

-The default VERSPM and VERPAT directories contains sample input files for the Rogue Valley region in Oregon, while the default VE-State directory contains sample input files for the State of Oregon.
-These inputs can be modified or replaced to investigate the impacts of policy changes or to model a different region.
+The default VERSPM and VERPAT directories contain sample input files for the Rogue Valley region in Oregon, while the default VE-State directory contains sample input files for the State of Oregon.
+These inputs will be modified or replaced to investigate the impacts of policy changes or to model a different region.

+## Standard Model Structure {#model-structure}

+VisionEval models all have a standard structure, which can be customized.
+The typical structure is described here.

+The `visioneval.cnf` in the model directory defines the model's structure.
+It is introducted in [Model Configuration](#visioneval-cnf).

-The `defs` directory contains five model definition files which are introduced in [Set-Up Inputs](#defs) section.
+The `defs` directory contains three model definition files which are introduced in [Set-Up Inputs](#defs) section.

 The `inputs` directory contains a number of `CSV` and `JSON` files that provide inputs for the modules.
 Each module specifies what input files it needs.
 The majority of input files are `CSV` formatted text files.
 The names of the file identify the geography level for the input data.
 For example, `azone_hh_pop_by_age.csv` is the input for household population by age, and should have data at the Azone level.
 Each input file has: